 end of Eagle River, next to Jesse & Nella Wooten's

 Tasty Freeze.
 Floss was married to Willie Charles and

 they had 4 kids: Wade, Gayle, Tonia and Kelly.
-Melba was
+Melba

-built by Walter and Marion Bowen;
+family style restaurant, built by Walter and Marion Bowen;

 they had 4 daughters: Shirley, Nancy, Janet and Patty.
 Marion

 later married David Pippel, son of Walt and Melva Pippel.

 A Few Colorful Characters

 From My Childhood

 unique friends in the early years of Chugiak.
 In no particular